 Airport 75 (1974) was the third most highest-grossing disaster film of 1974 behind The Towering Inferno (1974) and Earthquake (1974).
 Interestingly, Charlton Heston, George Kennedy and a few others in this cast were also working on that other disaster movie, Earthquake as this film was also in production.

-Some of this Airport film’s footage was also seen in an episode of The Incredible Hulk (1974-).
+In a move that Roger Corman would be proud of some of this Airport film’s footage was also seen in an episode of The Incredible Hulk (1974-).
 There’s also plenty of ammunition in the script for the Airplane parodies, especially with those scenes with Linda Blair and a singing nun.
 It is reported that three of the cast members were offered roles in these tongue in cheek films.
 This film also led to a parody by The Carol Burnett Show (1967-78) in Disaster ’75.

 Murdock incidentally is sporting a polo neck in a kind of lemon colour which tbh isn’t his colour.
 This I assume was either for a bet or an order from Heston’s mother or wife.
 But then this is the 1970s, and this polo neck would have been orange had this film been one from Irwin Allen.
 Big relief.
 But I digress.

 Meanwhile, we meet the other passengers.
 Passengers include Gloria Swanson playing – and I’d like to think – an OTT version of herself.
 Off-screen, Swanson gave her name to her character and she also wrote all her own dialogue.
 This surprisingly did not include her flying the plane to safety or in a romantic triangle with Heston.
 But it did involve her chewing the scenery in every scene she appears in.